-Glutathione gummies get a lot of attention for flavor and “how much is in each serving,” but the real make-or-break factors show up long before the bottle hits a shelf.
-In gummy form, you’re not just adding an ingredient-you’re putting it into a warm, water-containing system where small process decisions can decide whether the product stays consistent over time.
+Glutathione gummies get a lot of attention for flavor and “how much is in each serving,” but the real define-or-fail factors show up long before the bottle hits a shelf.
+In gummy form, you're not just adding an ingredient—you're putting it into a warm, water-containing system where small process decisions decide whether the product stays consistent over time.

 The gummy system sets the rules

-That’s why the “base” of the gummy isn’t just about texture preferences.
-Your gelling system determines the processing window you have to work with-especially around temperature, pH, set behavior, and how forgiving the batch will be when you scale up.
+That's why the “base” of the gummy isn't just about texture preferences.
+Your gelling system sets the processing window you have to work with—especially around temperature, pH, set behavior, and how forgiving the batch will be when you scale up.

 Why this matters in real production

-When a gummy batch is difficult, it usually doesn’t fail all at once-it fails at the edges.
+When a gummy batch is difficult, it doesn't fail all at once—it fails at the edges.
 The depositor starts drifting, weights creep, pieces stick, or the finished gummies change texture in the bottle.
-Those are often symptoms of the base system being pushed outside its comfort zone.
+Those are symptoms of the base system being pushed outside its comfort zone.

 Heat and timing: the “late addition” reality